themagicianking/coda/README.md

 - The client renders the `NoteInput` component with the correct values from the `song` prop
 - The client renders the `Result` component with the correct values from the `song` prop
 - The client renders the `Search` component
+- The client renders the `SelectedSongList` component with the correct values from the `list` prop
 - The client renders the `Selection` component
 - The client renders the `Song` component with the correct values from the `song` prop
 - The client renders the `SongInfo` component with the correct values from the `song` prop
-- The client renders the `SongList` component with the correct values from the `list` prop
 - The client renders the `Welcome` component

 ### Planned Tests